bwagner77/docs-test/function/runtimes-languages.md

 ## Languages

-All functions in a function app must share the same langauge.
-The langauge for a function app is stored in the FUNCTIONS_WORKER_RUNTIME app setting.
+All functions in a function app must share the same language.
+The language for a function app is stored in the FUNCTIONS_WORKER_RUNTIME app setting.

 | Language      | 3.x                       | 4.x |